 I loved this novel and I loved how well thought out it was.
 Very few books can pull off something like this.
 Dick is a great writer and could easily have written sequels for Deckard if he wanted to.
 This is a novel that I often find myself thinking about.

 In later versions of the book, the title Blade Runner was added and it appears on some editions so don’t let that confuse you.
 The popularity of the movie lead to the book adding that name.
 I do think they should have kept the original name for the movie because of how unique it is but Hollywood does its own things to sell.

 I would definitely recommend this book to everyone because it is great writing disguised as a sci-fi novel.
 The genre isn’t appealing to a lot of people but that is the book’s strength.
-It uses everything to make a point instead of just creating a tech-savvy world.
+It uses everything to make a point instead of just telling a another simple story.